kehantan/labbook/docs/cell_culture/begin.rst

 *Preparation for cell culture work*

-* About 30 mins before starting the actual cell culture procedure, some preparations are needed
+* About 30 mins before starting the actual cell culture procedure, some preparations are required

 #.
 Gather all the items needed for procedure.
 #.
 Carry them to the cell culture room.